 If you're looking to go in to more detail with your Cyber Security strategy, we suggest you take a look at the Cyber Essentials Standard as a good fundamental reference point for your organisations security policy.
 If you'd like help putting together a strategy, why not get in touch!

 Tip 1 - Backup up your data

 Our first point is one we can't honestly state enough.
 The rise of Cyber crime has had an impact on many SMEs, the NCSC even suggesting 1 in 2 businesses have been impacted!
-The best way you can ensure your business can keep running in the event of a disater is to operate a good backup strategy.
-Besides the threat of cyber crime, it's not a perfect world and accidents happen, not all data loss is caused by malicious intent after all!
+The best way you can ensure your business will keep running in the event of a disaster is to operate a good backup and disaster recovery strategy.
+Besides, even without the threat of cyber crime it's not a perfect world and accidents happen, not all data loss is due to malicious intent after all!

 If there's one piece of advice to take away from this point for SMEs, it's to utilise the cloud.
 We advise the use of OneDrive for workstations, the application automatically replicates your files to the Microsoft Cloud.
 If you were to lose access to your machine, an exact replica can be found in your personal SharePoint site online, even with document revision history!

 Your first step to creating a robust data backup strategy is to identify what data your business can't afford to lose, think about what your weekly routine looks like and where you'd fall down if you couldn't complete it.

 Once you've identified all the business critical data, it's time to think about where you're going to copy it and how frequently.
 How often do you change the documents and what time frame could you afford to lose are good questions.
 USB drives offer a good low cost solution but if you'd like to automate the routine we suggest the use of a network attached storage device (NAS) or as mentioned earlier, the cloud.